techiescamp/kubernetes-prometheus/README.md

 ## CKA, CKAD or CKS Voucher Codes

-**Note:** If you are preparing for CKA, CKAD or CKS exam, save 15% using code DCUBEOFFER at https://kube.promo/latest.
+**Note:** If you are preparing for CKA, CKAD or CKS exam, save 35% using code GIVELEARNING21 at https://kube.promo/latest.
 Valid for a limited time.

 Idea of this repo to understand all the components involved in prometheus setup.